-“This could mean more crime guns,” Feinblatt told the New York Daily News citing stats that suggest Virginia exports more guns to New York City than any other state (to read about the causes of interstate gun migration click here).
+“This could mean more crime guns,” Feinblatt told the New York Daily News citing stats that suggest Virginia exports more guns to New York City than any other state.

 Currently there are 10 gun bills that have passed the General Assembly and could, quite feasibly, pass the Senate.
 One of those bills would effectively repeal Virginia’s handgun purchase mandate that makes it unlawful for any person who is not a licensed firearms dealer to purchase more than 1 handgun within any 30-day period